Ground Turkey Rice Casserole (No Soup)

-This lightened up turkey casserole gives you that baked, bubbly comfort you want, but with simple ingredients and no canned soup in sight.
-Ground turkey (or leftover turkey works, too), broccoli, rice, and a quick homemade cheddar sauce come together in under an hour.
+My turkey casserole gives you that baked, bubbly comfort you want, but with simple ingredients and no canned soup in sight.
+Ground turkey (or leftover turkey), broccoli, rice, and a quick homemade cheddar sauce come together in under an hour.
 Great for weeknights, meal prep, or any night when you want something warm and easy!

-Welcome to My Kitchen – Let’s Bake this Ground Turkey Broccoli & Rice Casserole!
+Welcome to My Kitchen, Let’s Bake a Turkey Broccoli and Rice Casserole!

 Testing Tips for the Perfect Turkey Casserole